Don’t just carve those pumpkins this year, use every scrap of goodness and make this tasty Pumpkin Preserve so you can enjoy the bounty for longer.

 - Cut the skin from the fresh ginger root and grate it into the pan.
 Now finely chop the chilli (remove the seeds, we don't want to go too over the top here) and toss this in too.

 - Add 600ml/1 pint of water and bring this to the boil.
-Now lower the heat and let it simmer away for almost an hour, or until all the citrus peel is very soft.
+Now lower the heat and let it simmer away for 40 minutes, or until all the citrus peel is very soft.
 The pumpkin will be really soft by then too.

 - Add the sugar and stir until it has completely dissolved.
 Raise the heat and bring it to the boil and keep it bubbling madly until it has really thickened so that when you put a spoonful on a saucer and run your finger (let it cool first!) through it, you get a clear channel and it doesn't flow back together again.